rnb3ds/docs-site/docs/en/env/guides/custom-parser.md

 }

 func main() {
-    // Registration must complete before New (done in init).
+    // Registration must be done before New (already done in init).
     //
-    // Important limitation: LoadFiles does not auto-route to the TOMLParser
+    // Important limitation: LoadFiles will NOT auto-route to the above
-    // above based on the .toml extension — DetectFormat only recognizes
+    // TOMLParser based on the .toml extension — DetectFormat only
-    // .env/.json/.yaml/.yml; any other extension falls back to the built-in
+    // recognizes .env/.json/.yaml/.yml; other extensions fall back to
-    // dotenv parser (see DetectFormat in format.go).
-To actually invoke
+    // the built-in dotenv parser (see format.go's DetectFormat).
+To make
-    // TOMLParser via LoadFiles, use ForceRegisterParser to override
+    // LoadFiles actually invoke TOMLParser, use ForceRegisterParser to
-    // FormatEnv and name the file *.env: err := env.ForceRegisterParser(env.FormatEnv, func(cfg env.Config, f *env.ComponentFactory) (env.EnvParser, error) {
+    // override FormatEnv, and name your file *.env: err := env.ForceRegisterParser(env.FormatEnv, func(cfg env.Config, f *env.ComponentFactory) (env.EnvParser, error) {
         return &TOMLParser{
             cfg:       cfg,